Build Actions (pre-build and post-build)

 Using .cmd files

-With a file build.cmd located in the project directory, a build action
+For example, with a file build.cmd located in the project directory, an alternative to Example I/O 3 could be a build action like

 PATH > %1\output.txt 2>&1